Anchor monument to William Henry Edwards, All Saints Cemetery, Maidenhead, Berkshire.

 wearing the scarlet coat, breeches and silver arm badge that are based on the original costume of an eighteenth century Watermen" - Watermens Hall

-1891 finds William and his family still living in North Town Court, joining the family are Henry Charles aged 9, Beatrice Mary aged 7, Rhoda aged 5, James (Stephen James) aged 3 and 1 year old Mary.
-Living a few doors away are William's brother Ernest J and his family.
+1891 finds William and his family still living in North Town Court, joining the family are Henry Charles aged 9, Beatrice Mary aged 7, Rhoda aged 5, James (Stephen James) aged 3, and 1-year-old Mary.
+Living a few doors away are William's brother Ernest J Edwards and his family.
 Ernest is also a waterman by trade.

 By 1901, just a year before William's death, the family has moved to 9 Rose Cottage, Summerleaze Road, Maidenhead, Berkshire.
-Also at this time William Frank is currently residing as a patient at the Royal Naval Hospital in Alverstoke, Hampshire.
-William Frank was listed as an Able Seaman.
-Sadly William Frederick was to pass away at the end of 1901 in Bury St Edmunds aged only 21 years.
+Also, at this time William Frederick is currently residing as a patient at the Royal Naval Hospital in Alverstoke, Hampshire.
+William Frederick was listed as an Able Seaman.

 Mary is a parlour maid for the Plumby family at 34, The Pryors, East Heath Road, Hampstead.